Variational Direct Modeling

 3D Constraints types

-The following entities are supported for constraints creation:
+The following (sub)entities and items are supported for constraint creation:

-Faces of 3D solids and surfaces of planar, cylindrical, spherical, toroidal and conical geometry.
+Vertices, edges and faces of 3D solids, surfaces, meshes and regions and surfaces of planar, cylindrical, spherical, toroidal and conical geometry.

-Planes, axes and origin points of the world or a block coordinate system.
+Planes, axes and origin points of the WCS or a block coordinate system.

-3D constraints have a number of properties which allow to control how BricsCAD treats them in various situations.
-For full description see 3D Constraints Properties page.
+3D constraints have a number of properties that allow you to control how BricsCAD treats them in various situations.
+For full description see the 3D Constraints Properties page.

 3D Constraints and Direct Modeling

 3D Constraints are taken into account when direct modeling operations are applied.
-If there is a 3D constraint which fixes the placement of faces or edges this constraint will be preserved during Push/Pull, Move and Rotate operations.
-The dynamically presented result of the operation respects existing constraints as well.
-A 3D constraint can be temporary disabled or erased permanently using Mechanical Browser Constraints section.
+If there is a 3D constraint that fixes the placement of faces or edges this constraint will be preserved during Push/Pull, Move and Rotate operations.
+A 3D constraint can be temporarily disabled, or erased permanently, with the Mechanical Browser Constraints section.

-If some faces or edges disappear in a direct modeling or in a Boolean solid editing operation 3D constraints applied to such entities are removed.
-However, if there is an exact correspondence between the initial faces and the faces obtained, 3D constraints are automatically applied to new entities.
+If some faces or edges disappear, during a direct modeling or in Boolean solid editing operation, 3D constraints applied to such entities are removed.
+However, if there is an exact correspondence between the initial faces and the faces obtained, 3D constraints are automatically applied to the new entities.

-Depending on the value of the DMRECOGNIZE system variable, BricsCAD automatically recognizes geometrical relations between the surfaces of a solid and preserves them during direct modeling operations (see Design Intent Recognition).
+Dependent on the value of the DMRECOGNIZE system variable, BricsCAD will automatically recognize geometrical relations between the surfaces of a solid and will preserve them during direct modeling operations (see Design Intent Recognition).